-Doug Hoffer of Burlington was elected State Auditor in 2012.
+Doug Hoffer of Burlington was first elected State Auditor in 2012.
 He was born September 3, 1951 in New Rochelle, New York and raised in Norwalk, Connecticut.
 He has also lived in the Berkshires, Central Florida, Baltimore, and Los Angeles.
 Doug was educated at Williams College (B.A.) and SUNY Buffalo School of Law (J.D., Magna Cum Laude).

 In 1994, Doug was appointed by the Mayor and City Council to the Burlington Electric Commission, which oversees the municipal electric utility.
 He served for six years, including five years as Chair.
-He was also appointed by the Governor to the Private Activity Bond Advisory Committee on which he continues to serve.

 Deputy State Auditor Susan Mesner